Sorry, you need to enable JavaScript to visit this website.

 Reducing Waste

-• Refuse, Reduce, Reuse, Recycle (refuse plastic bags at the shops, reduce the amount of packaging and only buy what you need, reuse containers, clothing and other materials, recycle what you can’t refuse, reduce and reuse – Council recycles products numbered 1-7)
+• Refuse, Reduce, Reuse, Recycle (refuse single use plastic items like plastic bags, reduce the amount of packaging and only buy what you need, reuse containers, clothing and other materials, recycle what you can’t refuse, reduce and reuse – Council recycles products numbered 1-7)

 • Choose organic products, or grow your own organic food